Edinburgh’s Beltane Fire Festival

-This blog shares pictures and my own experience of the Beltane Fire Festival, Edinburgh.
+This blog shares my own experience of the Beltane Fire Festival, Edinburgh.

-This makes it easy to share my impressions and tips – including the few things I wish I’d done differently.
+I wrote this blog after my initial Beltane, because my freshness made sharing impressions and tips easy, including the few things I wish I’d done differently.

 But first, a quick introduction…

-I write as lead coach at a small independent language school in Perthshire, offering English conversation holidays which explore Scotland.
+As lead coach at a small, independent language school in Perthshire, where I offer 1:1 real-world English holidays that combine language learning with meaningful experiences across Scotland.

 What is Beltane?